iotifiedBigYus/mustapekka/diary.md

 ## Sam, 10.4.2024

 Refined the movement a bit.
 If the player is going faster than the walking speed when beginning to walk the velocity gradually down to the walking speed.

+## Sam, 10.4.2024

+Remade the character front end logic so that the umbrella can be put away after landing.
+I'm happy with the animation.

+TODO:
+- make the camera follow the sprite (including offset) and not the hitbox
+- make the umbrella have two timers.
+One for vfx and one for drag response.